elekram/ag-disk-imager/README.md

 ```
 The 'config' attribute can also be set to *append* or *replace*.
 If set to *append* AG will list the 'defaults' wims and also machine specific WIMS specified under the machine's model name, while *replace* will only list the machine specific WIM options.
 ## Drivers
-Place exported driver inf files into their respective model folder names in the 'drivers'f folder.
+Place exported driver inf files into their respective model folder names in the 'drivers' folder.
 See Microsoft's [Export-WindowsDriver cmdlet](https://docs.microsoft.com/en-us/powershell/module/dism/export-windowsdriver?view=win10-ps) for more information.
 Alternatively you can just use DISM.

-So for the 'Acer TravelMate P449-M' model listen in the aforementioned exmaple manifest you would have a folder named 'Acer TravelMate P449-M' in the *drivers* folder with your exported drives inside.
+So for the 'Acer TravelMate P449-M' model listed in the aforementioned example manifest you would have a folder named 'Acer TravelMate P449-M' in the *drivers* folder with your exported drives inside.